Ardad2/PhIRE/dataset_generation_and_repair_notes.md

 # Dataset Generation and Repair Notes

+**Last consolidated update:** July 22, 2026
+**Authoritative status:** Dataset provenance and repair complete; unified evaluation Phases 1, 2A, 2B, and 2C complete, validated on Spark, archived, and checksum-verified.
+Phase 2D has not yet begun.

 ## Purpose

 This document records the recovered provenance of the original 168-sample wind-field dataset, the later repair/correction work, and the exact reconstruction procedure used to verify that the recovered generation path is correct.
 It is meant to serve three purposes: